-(Fig. 6A).
-Rather, the marginal decrease in residual enzyme activity observed postdialysis could be ascribed to enzymatic degradation that might have occurred during dialysis as confirmed in vehicle control experiments.
-With regards to the latter, oxidation with potassium ferricyanide after a 30-minute preincubation with 25 $\mu$ M INF restored the metabolic activity of CYP3A4 by a modest 4.8% $\pm$ 1.11% (Fig. 6B).
+Reversibility of Inactivation.
+To establish whether the inactivation of CYP3A4 by INF is quasi-irreversible or irreversible, the specific nature of inactivation was interrogated via equilibrium dialysis and oxidation with potassium ferricyanide.
+In the former, the magnitude of CYP3A4 activity was not restored after dialysis at 4°C for 4 h (Fig. 6A).
+Rather, the marginal decrease in residual enzyme activity observed post-dialysis could be ascribed to enzymatic degradation that might have occurred during dialysis as confirmed in vehicle control experiments.
+With regards to the latter, oxidation with potassium ferricyanide after a 30 min pre-incubation with 25 μ M INF restored the metabolic activity of CYP3A4 by a modest 4.8 ± 1.11 % (Fig. 6B).

 Spectral Difference Scanning.
-There was a lack of an observable peak in the Soret region (448-458 nm) associated with the formation of quasi-irreversible MI complexes when incubation mixtures containing INF and CYP3A4 were scanned from 400 to 500 nm at 5-minute intervals for 1 hour (Fig. 7A) (Polasek and Miners, 2008).
+There was a lack of an observable peak in the Soret region (448 - 458 nm) associated with the formation of quasi-irreversible MI complexes when incubation mixtures containing INF and CYP3A4 were scanned from 400 to 500 nm at 5 min intervals for 1 h (Fig. 7A) (Polasek and Miners, 2008).
 Moreover, tracking the increase in absorbance between 454 nm and the isosbestic point at 490 nm further substantiated the lack of MI complex formation with INF (Fig. 7B).
-In contrast, control experiments involving verapamil (a known quasi-irreversible inactivator of CYP3A4) produced an observable Soret peak and a time-dependent increase in absorbance in the spectral differences between 454 and 490 nm that correlates with the extent of MI complex formation (Supplemental Fig. 3, A and B).
+In contrast, control experiments involving verapamil (a known quasi-irreversible inactivator of CYP3A4) produced an observable Soret peak and a time-dependent increase in absorbance in the spectral differences between 454 and 490 nm that correlates with the extent of MI complex formation (Supplementary Fig. 3A and B).

 Reduced CO-Difference Spectroscopy.
-To determine whether the underlying mechanism of inactivation results from destruction of the prosthetic heme, reduced CO-difference spectroscopy was conducted to investigate the ability of CYP3A4 to bind CO.
-It is well established that the interaction between CO and ferrous (reduced) form of P450 produces a complex with a spectrally detectable peak at 450 nm (Omura and Sato, 1964).
-Consequently, any reduction of this peak arising from incubation with INF in a catalytically competent system hints at possible heme modification.
-Here, our findings demonstrate that, although there was a decrease in the reduced CO binding spectrum after incubation of CYP3A4 with INF in the presence of NADPH, it was somewhat marginal (Fig. 7C).
-Taken together, it implied that, although a small fraction of the reactive intermediate may irrevocably modify the prosthetic heme (i.e., via covalent alkylation and/or bleaching), it likely did not represent the major mode of inactivation.
+To determine if the underlying mechanism of inactivation results from destruction of the prosthetic heme, reduced CO-difference spectroscopy was conducted to investigate the ability of CYP3A4 to bind CO.
+It is well-established that the interaction between CO and ferrous (reduced) form of P450 produces a complex with a spectrally detectable peak at 450 nm (Omura and Sato, 1964).
+Consequently, any reduction of this peak arising from incubation with INF in a catalytically-competent system hints at possible heme modification.
+Here, our findings demonstrate that although there was a decrease in the reduced CO binding spectrum after incubation of CYP3A4 with INF in the presence of NADPH it was somewhat marginal (Fig. 7C).
+Taken together, it implied that while a small fraction of the reactive intermediate may irrevocably modify the prosthetic heme (i.e. via covalent alkylation and/or bleaching), it likely did not represent the major mode of inactivation.
 Rather, the predominant mechanism of inactivation by INF may be due to covalent adduction of the CYP3A4 apoprotein.